- Former radio personality Radene Marie Cook rues 'fail first' treatment plans for chronic pain

-In ten months Dennis walked 2,400 miles with a wheel-barrow containing his personal possessions.
+In 10 months, Dennis walked 2,400 mi. with a wheelbarrow containing his personal possessions.
 He slept in a tent and visited pain clinics and hospitals along the way to discuss pain with others.
 Extraordinarily, Dennis accomplished this long trek while dealing with his own pain.

-His chronic back pain began over two decades ago after twisting his back moving a freezer.
+His chronic back pain began more than two decades ago after twisting his back moving a freezer.
 Then in 2001, doctors diagnosed him with ankylosing spondylitis and Paget's disease.
 Ankylosing spondylitis is a form of arthritis causing inflammation in the spinal joints.
 Paget's disease involves abnormal bone destruction and regrowth.
-Although the diseases have begun to attack his internal organs the past three years, he has been able to put type 2 diabetes, prostate cancer and kidney disease in remission.
+Although the diseases have begun to attack his internal organs the past three years, he has been able to put Type 2 diabetes, prostate cancer and kidney disease in remission.

 Unfortunately, there are no known treatments or cures for these rare diseases.
 Instead, Dennis has had to learn to adapt and find therapies that bring him some relief.
 Since he cannot lie on his back or sides without experiencing great pain and fatigue.
 Dennis's recliner is very important to his overall wellness.
 Sitting is now the only way his body can fully relax.

-Medications have also helped bring him some pain relief, though it took him nearly a decade to obtaining the correct ones.
-Dennis takes a nerve medication to relieve the spinal pain, a central nervous system analgesic for the radiating and outlying pain, and an opioid for residual pain.
-This allows him to be productive and feel more comfort-able; he believes his life would be impossible to maneuver without taking these carefully monitored and properly dosed medications.
+Medications also have helped bring him some pain relief, though it took him nearly a decade to obtain the correct ones.
+Dennis takes a nerve medication to relieve the spinal pain, a central nervous system analgesic for the radiating and outlying pain and an opioid for residual pain.
+This allows him to be productive and feel more comfortable; he believes his life would be impossible to maneuver without taking these carefully monitored and properly dosed medications.

 He has become proficient at distinguishing between damaging and non-damaging pain.
 He knows which movements, like lifting heavy objects, cause permanent damage.
-Dennis has also learned how to handle non-dam-aging pain so that he can participate in life.
-While most would think Dennis looks normal and can communicate effortlessly, everything from making a phone call to doing household chores causes him delayed onset muscle spasms (DOMS).
-These horrific spasms leave him completely de-ilitated for various lengths of time.
+Dennis also has learned how to handle non-damaging pain so that he can participate in life.
+While most would think Dennis looks normal and can communicate effortlessly, everything from making a phone call to doing household chores causes him delayed onset muscle spasms, or DOMS.
+These horrific spasms leave him completely debilitated for various lengths of time.

 For the first 14 years of his pain journey, Dennis experienced many negative feelings, like anger, fear, anxiety and dental.
 He lost his wife, job and home.
 It took time for him to accept pain, and what he calls "the positive side of the pain cycle."
 Pain ultimately led Dennis to a better place.
 He met the physical therapist that showed him how to hold on to the "big picture."
 Everything that was sacred to him he had previously taken for granted: pain made him grateful for the gifts In his life.